 Do you lack confidence and self-belief?

-- shy and uneasy
+- uneasy and shy

-- sense of worthlessness
+- a sense of worthlessness

-- comfortable facing new challenges
+- comfortable when facing new challenges

 - excited about new opportunities

-- great sense of achievement
+- a great sense of achievement

 - respected by other people